Swansea Public Services Board

 Every local council area in Wales is legally required to have a Public Services Board (PSB) whose purpose is to work collectively to improve local social, economic, environmental and cultural well-being.
 This requirement is set out in the Well-being of Future Generations (Wales) Act 2015.

-Each PSB is required to carry out an Assessment of Well-being to understand current levels of well-being and what matters most to local communities and to produce a Local Well-being Plan in order to improve well-being.
+Each PSB is required to carry out an Assessment of Local Well-being to understand current levels of well-being and what matters most to local communities and to produce a Local Well-being Plan in order to improve well-being.
 The Board has recently undertaken a second Assessment of Local Well-being for Swansea.